Order in Partial Markov Categories: Introduction

-\paragraph*{Related work} Inequalities play an important role in the theory of cartesian restriction categories~\cite{cockett2002restriction} and cartesian bicategories of relations~\cite{CARBONI198711}.
+Inequalities play an important role in the theory of cartesian restriction categories~\cite{cockett2002restriction} and cartesian bicategories of relations~\cite{CARBONI198711}.
 In fact, restriction categories have a canonical ordering on morphisms~\cite[\S 2.1.4]{cockett2002restriction} and can be seen as enriched categories~\cite{cockettGarner14}.
 Similarly, morphisms in bicategories of relations have a canonical ordering that forms an enrichment \cite{Nester2024}.
 These canonical inequalities are instances of the ordering we introduce in this paper, see Propositions \ref{prop:cart_restr_cat_order_equiv} and \ref{prop:bicat_of_rel_order_equiv}.

 Order enrichments for categories of probabilistic maps have been considered before, in the context of effectus theory~\cite{Cho2015,Cho2019a,Jacobs18}.
-One of the anonymous reviewers pointed out that the recently introduced quasi-Markov categories \cite{fritz2025empiricalmeasuresstronglaws} are poset-enriched by the "restriction" order; comparing in detail the order in "partial Markov categories" and quasi-Markov categories, both generalisations of "cartesian restriction categories", is left for future work.
+Recently, quasi-Markov categories were introduced as a framework to handle partial operations in probability theory \cite{fritz2025empiricalmeasuresstronglaws,mohammed2025}.
+Under reasonable assumptions, such quasi-Markov categories are poset-enriched by the \kl{restriction} order.
+Studying preorder-enrichment in quasi-Markov categories is left for future work.